tw-in-js/twind/docs/architecture.md

 ### tw

-> converts rules into CSS class names
+> Converts rules into CSS class names and injects them into the DOM

 - exposed as named export
 - supports